edwu0029/Survive-Game/README.md

 ## Requirements
 - Reqiuires [Java 8](https://www.oracle.com/ca-en/java/technologies/javase/javase-jdk8-downloads.html) or newer.
 - Requires a screen resolution of at least 1080 pixels x 1080 pixels.
 This game is not scalable.
-- This game currently only works for Windows OS.

 ## Usage
 Download the Survive.zip file from this github repository.
 Unzip this zip file.